Pregnancy at 7 to 10 Weeks

 Pregnancy hormones may cause your body to go through many changes during this stage of your pregnancy.
 You may feel more tired than usual, and have mood swings, nausea and vomiting, and headaches.
-Your breasts may feel tender and swollen and you may urinate more frequently.
+You may gain or lose some weight.
+Your breasts may feel tender and swollen and you may urinate more often.
+You may have cravings for certain foods or dislike of foods you normally eat.
+You may also have heartburn or constipation.

 Seek care immediately if: